santhu501/namaste-react/README.md

 when we use __tests__ -> two underscores format is called dunder. when we run -> npm run test, it looks for files with this regex -> **/__tests__/**/*.[jt]s?(x), **/?(*.)+(spec|test).[tj]s?(x)

+ - JSX should be enabled for test cases.
+Install @babel/preset-react and then include it in babel config preset. npm install @babel/preset-react